jo3-l/notes/history/civil-rights-in-us/harlem-renaissance.md

 	- Established authority of African Americans to define their own representation in arts and media
 - Provided a foundation for future Black civil rights movements
 - However, not without criticism; certain African American writers denounced the Harlem Renaissance for its ties to White sponsors
-	- In particular, Marcus Garvey, founder of the Universal Negro Improvement Association (UNIA) castigated thought leaders of the Harlem Renaissance for being "week-kneed and cringing ... [flatterers of] the white man"
+	- In particular, Marcus Garvey, founder of the Universal Negro Improvement Association (UNIA) castigated thought leaders of the Harlem Renaissance for being "weak-kneed and cringing ... [flatterers of] the white man"

 # Sources